aynaever/cpp_modules/cpp_01/README.md

 In this exercice, we need to the best case to pass the object by reference or by a pointer.

 ## ex04

+In this exercice, we will code a program that replaces strings in a file, like sed.

 ## ex05
 ## ex06